Marty Scurll

 Martin Scurll (born 26 July 1988) is an English professional wrestler.
-He is known for his work in Ring of Honor (ROH), New Japan Pro Wrestling (NJPW), Revolution Pro Wrestling (Revpro), Progress Wrestling, Total Nonstop Action Wrestling (TNA) and National Wrestling Alliance (NWA).
+He currently works on the independent circuit.
+He is known for his work in Ring of Honor (ROH), Total Nonstop Action Wrestling (TNA), New Japan Pro-Wrestling (NJPW), Revolution Pro Wrestling (RevPro) and Progress Wrestling.

 Scurll began his career in 2005, working on the British independent circuit.
-In 2012, he competed on the TNA's show TNA Wrestling: British Boot Camp, where some British wrestlers competed for a tryout with TNA.
-While working with PROGRESS Wrestling, where he won the World Championship twice, he chanaged his gimmick to The Villain.
+In 2012, he competed on the show TNA Wrestling: British Boot Camp, where some British wrestlers competed for a tryout with TNA.
+While working with PROGRESS Wrestling, where he won the World Championship twice, he changed his gimmick to The Villain.
 His popularity gave him the chance to work on the American independent circuit, working with Pro Wrestling Guerrilla and signed a contract with Ring of Honor in 2016, quickly winning the ROH World Television Championship.
 During his time with ROH, Scurll also worked with the Japanese promotion New Japan Pro Wrestling, where he became part of the stable Bullet Club and became IWGP Junior Heavyweight Champion and NEVER Openweight 6-Man Tag Team Champion.
 In 2018, Scurll formed his own stable, Villain Enterprises, winning the ROH World Six-Man Tag Team Championship.

 After several wrestlers left ROH to join the promotion All Elite Wrestling, Scurll stayed with ROH and became the head booker in 2020.
 During the Speaking Out Movement in June 2020, Scurll was accused of taking advantage of an inebriated 16-year-old girl in 2015, leaving the promotion the next year.
 At the end of 2021, Scurll began to work on several independent promotions.